kesh-lang/kesh/examples.md

 #### Protocols

-On the other hand, an object type can also simply be a [protocol](https://en.wikipedia.org/wiki/Protocol_(object-oriented_programming)).
+On the other hand, an object type could be just a type definition or [protocol](https://en.wikipedia.org/wiki/Protocol_(object-oriented_programming)).

 ```lua
 #walker-talker: [